toxictripod0/Corruption-of-Champions-Mod/ISSUE_TEMPLATE.md

 - [ ] Fill out the template - it's there for a reason

 ### Overview
-	e.g.: When using a large number of y item the game crashes.
+	e.g.: When using a large number of y item, the game crashes.

 ### Game version
 	e.g.: 1.0.2_mod_1.4

 ### Expected behaviour
-	e.g.: Can use as many y item as i want.
+	e.g.: Can use as many y item as I want.

 ### Actual behaviour
 	e.g.: The game crashes after using around z number of item y.